 April Clayton (Director and Faculty) maintains an active career as soloist, chamber musician, orchestral player and pedagogue.
 Highlights include touring as a guest with the New York Woodwind Quintet and being featured in a cover story by Flute Talk magazine as a leading flutist of her generation.
-She performs in festivals around the world, including residencies at the XIX Seminários Internacionais de Musica at the Federal University of Bahia in Brazil, at the Holder’s Season Festival in Barbados, on the Wells Cathedral Concert Series, and at the Aberystwyth Music Festival.
-After seven years as Director of Chamber Music for the European American Musical Alliance Summer Program in Paris, she is now Director of the Da Capo Paris Flute Class, housed at the Ecole Normale de Musique.
-She has additionally performed as soloist and chamber artist in London, Zurich, Riva del Garda, Leipzig, Moscow, Vancouver, Wales, Mexico, throughout South Korea, New York City, and across the United States.
+She performs in festivals around the world, including residencies at the XIX Seminários Internacionais de Musica at the Federal University of Bahia in Brazil, at the Holder’s Season Festival in Barbados, on the Wells Cathedral Concert Series, the Edinburgh Festival Fringe, and at the Aberystwyth Music Festival.
+After seven years as Director of Chamber Music for the European American Musical Alliance Summer Program in Paris, she is now Director of the Da Capo Flute Classes in Paris and Salt Lake City.
+She has additionally performed as soloist and chamber artist in London, Birmingham, Zurich, Riva del Garda, Leipzig, Grenada, Moscow, Vancouver, Wales, Mexico, throughout South Korea, New York City, and across the United States.
 She is Professor of Flute at Brigham Young University, where she received tenure at age 31 and was the second music faculty member ever to receive BYU’s highly coveted Young Scholar Award.
 She is also Woodwind Studies Chair at The Gifted Music School in Salt Lake City.
 Additionally she is Principal Flute with the Utah Chamber Artists, a member of Hat Trick (a New York City-based flute, viola, harp trio), and the Orpheus Wind Quintet.
 She has been Guest Instructor at Manhattan School of Music, California State University at Fresno, and featured Guest Artist with many flute clubs across the country.
 While on sabbatical in 2007 she was a Guest Artist Instructor at the Conservatoire MJC du Vesinet and the Centre de Musique F. Hasselmann in France.